bendr/bendr.github.com/dev/docs/tutorial/tutorial.md

 explanation about how to create developer original runtime.

 After you go through this tutorial, you will be able to develop Bender application.
-For further information, please refer [API Reference](../reference/reference.html).
+For further information, please refer to the [Javascript API Reference](https://github.com/bendr/bender/blob/master/dom/api.md).

+For now, you can start with the classic [Hello, world](hello-world.html).